Stephh10/searchEngine/README.md

-# This is searchEngin project with Java Script
+# This is searchEngine project with Java Script